Wright tests its 2-megawatt electric engines for passenger planes – TechCrunch

 Electric cars have proven to be a huge success, but they have an advantage over planes in that they don’t need to produce enough lift to keep their own mass in the air.
 Electric planes have been held back by this fundamental conundrum, that the weight of the batteries needed to fly any distance with passengers aboard means the plane is too heavy to fly in the first place.

 In order to escape this conundrum, the main thing to improve is efficiency: how much thrust can be produced per watt of power.
-Since reducing the mass of batteries is a long, slow process, it’s better to innovate in other ways: materials, airframe, and of course the engine, which in traditional jets is a huge, immensely heavy and complex internal combustion one.
+Since reducing the mass of batteries is a long, slow process, it’s better to innovate in other ways: materials, airframe and of course the engine, which in traditional jets is a huge, immensely heavy and complex internal combustion one.

-Electric engines are generally lighter, simpler, and more reliable than fuel-powered ones, but in order to achieve flight you need to reach a certain level of efficiency.
+Electric engines are generally lighter, simpler and more reliable than fuel-powered ones, but in order to achieve flight you need to reach a certain level of efficiency.
 After all, if a jet burned a thousand gallons of fuel per second, the plane couldn’t hold the amount needed to take off.
 So it falls to companies like Wright and H3x to build electric engines that can produce more thrust from the same amount of stored energy.

 While H3x is focused on small aircraft that will probably be taking flight sooner, Wright founder Jeff Engler explained that if you want to take on aerospace’s carbon footprint, you really have to start looking at commercial passenger jets — and Wright is planning to make one.
 Fortunately, despite the company’s name, they don’t need to build it entirely from scratch.